AI-Based Detection of Temporal Changes in MR-Linac Images Acquired During Routine Prostate Radiotherapy

 \subsection{Model}

-The overall framework (Figure~\ref{fig:method}B) is based on learning-based Inference of Longitudinal imAge Changes (LILAC) \cite{kim_learning-based_2025}, which learns meaningful changes from paired longitudinal images via predicting temporal order.
+The overall framework (Figure~\ref{fig:method}B) is based on Learning-based Inference of Longitudinal imAge Changes (LILAC) \cite{kim_learning-based_2025}, which learns meaningful changes from paired longitudinal images via predicting temporal order.
 As temporal ordering has demonstrated effectiveness in capturing monotonic changes, we adopted it to identify features consistently changing over the course of treatment.
 We employed a Siamese 3D convolutional neural network~\cite{bromley1994siamese, chopra_learning_2005, kim_learning_2023} with ResNet-18 \cite{He_2016_CVPR} architecture.
 The model outputs logits for binary classification, predicting whether the input pair is in the correct or reversed temporal order.
 These logits reflect the model's confidence, informed by learned differences between paired longitudinal images.
-Code is provided in \url{https://github.com/anonymized/mr-linac-ai/will_be_added}.
-Further details are available in Supplementary Section~\ref{sec:model_detail}.
+Code is provided in \url{https://github.com/heejong-kim/LILAC}.
+Further architectural details of the model are available in Section~\ref{sec:model_detail}.

-For training, MR images from multiple fractions were paired in all possible ordered permutations.
+For training, MR images from multiple fractions were paired in all possible ordered combinations, yielding $2,238$ pairs from 457 patients.
 A curriculum learning was adopted, where initial training used only first-last fraction image pairs (\textit{$F_1$–$F_L$ pairs)}, which exhibit the largest radiation-induced differences and are therefore easier to learn~\cite{bengio_curriculum_2009}.
 The model was further trained using all combinations of image pairs (\textit{All pairs}; \textit{All-pairs model}), with parameters initialized from those of the best $F_1$–$F_L$ model.
-More details are in Supplementary Section~\ref{sec:training_detail}.
+More details are in Section~\ref{sec:training_detail}.